thisistheplace/openwindenergy/README.md

-# Open Wind
+# Open Wind Energy

-The Open Wind toolkit builds and displays onshore wind turbine site constraints in a fully automated way - avoiding the need for manually downloading and processing multiple GIS datasets by hand.
+The Open Wind Energy toolkit builds and displays onshore wind turbine site constraints in a fully automated way - avoiding the need for manually downloading and processing multiple GIS datasets by hand.

 It is designed to save time and lower the barrier to entry for onshore wind site identification for the following users: